Skip to main content

 Better LMSs will not make Zoom meetings a thing of the past.
 We need synchronous time together (virtually or in person).
 But if our LMS platforms did a better job of helping us learn from each other's ideas asynchronously, we could spend less time in Zoom meetings (and have a much more collaborative dialogue when we did) because each member's ideas and feedback would already be visible to everyone.

-That's an idea where I'd like to collaborate and learn more.
+That's an idea where we'd like to collaborate and learn more.

 Additional resources to consider: